digital-work-lab/theses/docs/writing/structure_and_contents.md

 **Abstract**

-The abstract acts as a point-of-entry for the reader, providing a first overview of the research study, namely, the motivation for the study, the methodological approach taken and a summary of the main results.
+The abstract serves as a point of entry for the reader, providing an initial overview of the research study, including the motivation for the study, the methodological approach employed, and a summary of the main results.
 In addition, the purpose of the research study should be clearly defined.
 Typically, an abstract consists of around 300 words.

 **Introduction**

-The introduction should precisely outline the purpose of the study as well as the research question that is sought to be answered.
+The introduction should outline the purpose of the study as well as the research question that is sought to be answered.
 By briefly outlining the context of the study in terms of content and time, the reader acquires a quick overview.
 A key aspect of the introduction is the presentation of the motivation for conducting the study.
 This gives the reader a basic understanding of the topic and underpins the relevance and importance of the study.
 The relevance as well as the purpose can further be highlighted by using an appropriate quotation.

-The building blocks of Lange an Pfarrer (2017) may be helpful:
+The building blocks of Lange and Pfarrer (2017) may be helpful:

 - **Common Ground**: Establishing common ground involves presenting the current state of the literature and ensuring that the reader is in agreement with the basic assumptions, boundary conditions, and key concepts.
   This step is crucial for gaining the reader’s interest and tacit consent, making them more receptive to the forthcoming arguments and discussions.